-My average time to move in and out of a property was about eight hours including the meet and greet and cleaning.
+My average time to move in and out of a property, including the driving, meet and greet and cleaning, was about eight hours.
 So that’s a full day of work for each house sit before the pet care even starts!

 Myth 3: Paid house sits are shorter